cronos-inria/tractography/README.rst

 Many feature of the package are available via the CLI.
 You can see the different subcommands using :code:`tractography --help`.
-For example, to perform tractography using a deterministic algorithm, the simplest command is
+For example, to perform tractography using the transport (deterministic) algorithm, the simplest command is

 .. code-block:: bash

-   tractography tractogram det my_fod.nii.gz tractogram.tck
+   tractography tractogram transport my_fod.nii.gz tractogram.tck

 Python
 ^^^^^^